Meet Robert, Kalibrate's Regional VP of Sales

 I’ll sound like a broken record but curiosity is key, but enthusiasm and confidence are incredibly important as well.
 At this stage of my career, I’ve helped hundreds of brands execute on their growth strategy.

-Communicating and pulling from that experience can often allow somebody I’m speaking with to just exhale and, and relax a little bit, uh, knowing that we have encountered the same challenges that they’re facing and helped clients overcome those challenges successfully.
+Communicating and pulling from that experience can often allow somebody I’m speaking with to just exhale and, and relax a little bit, knowing that we have encountered the same challenges that they’re facing and helped clients overcome those challenges successfully.

 Intertwined with that though is a level of honesty and transparency; that’s critical.
 Everybody wants to have the answer to every question instantly pulled from their memory banks, but sometimes the answer is just, I don’t know’.